Zaneham/Ternary_inference/paper/PAPER.md

 | 10 | -1 |
 | 11 | (unused) |

-This achieves 16x compression compared to float32 (32 bits → 2 bits).
+This achieves 16x compression compared to float32 (32 bits to 2 bits).

 ---